Texas Mom Arrested After Posing As Student, Sneaking Onto Campus Of Daughter's Middle School

 EL PASO (CBSDFW.COM) — A 30-year-old Texas mother has been arrested and charged after she performed a ‘social experiment’, successfully sneaking into a middle school dressed as her teenaged daughter.

-Casey Garcia says she recorded and posted video of herself sneaking into the school to test campus security.READ MORE: Fort Worth Police Cruiser Struck By Train, No One Hurt
+Casey Garcia says she recorded and posted video of herself sneaking into the school to test campus security.READ MORE: Man Stabbed To Death Outside Plano Bazaar, Suspect In Custody

 Garcia, who according to jail records is 4 feet, 11 inches tall and weighs 105 pounds, dyed her hair and used skin tanner before making her way onto the Garcia Enriquez Middle School campus in San Elizario, about 20 miles southeast of El Paso.